 - put on the lid

-You can see why this easy Pickled Onion Recipe has become a staple.
-With BBQ season here, they will be flying out of the fridge into salads and burgers all summer long.
+You can see why this quick and easy homemade onion pickle recipe has become a staple.
+With BBQ season here, they are flying out of the fridge into salads and burgers all summer long.

 - 10 ounces red onion (1 onion)

 - Get a glass jar with good fitting lid.
 I used a mason jar.

 - Place the onion slices into the jar.

 - Mix the vinegar and sugar in a measuring cup until the sugar dissolves.

 - Pour over the onion slices.

 - Place in the fridge till ready to use.